juergenpabel/circuitpython-escpos-server/README.md

   2. I would like to have MQTT (with ESCPOS as the payload) as the interface to my printer (because MQTT is how most of my stuff at home is "linked" together)
   3. I think that the Pi PicoW (with the Infineon CYW43xxx for WiFi/BT) is probably way more securely implemented at the WiFi-layer than some add-on WiFi-board/-dongle for some thermal printer; even if that's not effectively so, there's probably a much better chance for firmware updates.

+- Which circuit python version for my &lt;board-name&gt;?
+Probably Circuitpython 8, it just needs [usb_host](https://docs.circuitpython.org/en/8.2.x/shared-bindings/usb_host/index.html) support (see the "Available on these boards" list) - the list is rather short, though.

-- Can't I just use a developemnt build of circuitpython9 for the PicoW?
-Yes, as of 2024-02-15 that should work, take a look at their [S3 bucket for the PicoW](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/raspberry_pi_pico_w/).
+- Which circuit python version for PicoW?
+As of 2024-02-15: use a development build, take a look at their [S3 bucket for the PicoW](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/raspberry_pi_pico_w/).

 - Why not provide the libs as MPYs for better performance and reduced memory consumption?
 Because CircuitPython 9 is still in beta and for the PicoW (my personal setup) it still needs the development builds, which are incompatible with the released MPYs of the other projects.